adaltas/node-each/README.md

     Add array elements or key/value pairs at the end of iteration.
 -   `unshift(items)`
     Add array elements or key/value pairs at the begining of the iteration, just after the last executed element.
+-   `error(function)`
+    Called after the iterations if an error occured, the fist argument is an error.
 -   `end()`
     Stop the iteration, garanty that no item will be emitted after it is called.
+-   `next(function)`
+    Called after the iterations, the first argument is an error if there was any and if there was no `error` call preceding `next`.
 -   `parallel(mode)`
     The first argument is optional and indicate wether or not you want the iteration to run in `sequential`, `parallel` or `concurrent` mode.
 See below